 Computer or Information System Manager:

 Computer or information systems managers direct their organization’s various computer-related activities.
 These activities include setting strategic departmental goals, hiring and training IT staff, and working with senior leadership to ensure that their company possesses the needed technology for effective performance.
 Many computer and information systems managers hold a graduate degree.

 Computer or Information Research Scientist:

-Computer and information research scientists invent new technologies and discover new uses for existing technologies.
-For example, they may design the software and hardware for robots that play critical roles in manufacturing, surgery, or space exploration.
+Computer and information research scientists both invent new technologies and discover new uses for existing technologies.
+For example, the software and hardware that they design for robots may play a critical role in manufacturing, surgery or space exploration.
 Earning your doctor of information technology online can qualify you for many of these roles.

 - Median Annual Salary: $114,520

 - Projected Growth Rate: 19%